How to Score a 5 in AP Calculus AB and BC: Comprehensive Guide

 Step 7: Simulate Full-Length Exams

 Take at least 5–7 full-length mock exams before the real test.
+Why this matters:

 Builds stamina